Convenience store chain planning to open 10 Charleston stores hits environmental roadblock

 Diners will now find a new restaurant in North Charleston.

 Dashi recently opened at 1262 Remount Road.
 It's described as Latin with Asian fusion.
-Owner is Oscar Hines, and business partner Stephen Thompson is executive chef.
+The owner is Oscar Hines, and business partner Stephen Thompson is executive chef.

 Okra growing